FengPengLab/CogMOR/README.md

 [update the last-modified time of the makefile]
 1. Open the makefile.
 2. Insert a few characters.
-3. Delete the inserted characters,
+3. Delete the inserted characters.
-4. Finally save and exit
+4. Finally save and exit.
 ```

 (5) Recompile ns-2.35
 ```
 $ cd ns-allinone-2.35/ns-2.35
 $ make clean
 $ make
 ```